natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 Thus, abstract reasoning is actually very risky, in the following sense: It can be done very badly, leading to a false understanding of the universe, and that false understanding may persist for a very long time, because of the difficulty of testing it.
 Enormous amounts of time and energy may be wasted on building castles in the air, discussing how many angels may dance on the head of a pin.

 Primitive people don't suffer much from this problem, because errors in concrete thinking are usually immediately visible.
 "Trust me, there are no bears in this cave!"  _Chomp_.
 But it doesn't take much additional cultural sophistication to suffer badly from it.
-"We need to throw a virgin into the volcano to prevent it from erupting".  _"Aaaaargh_".
-Silence.
+"We need to throw a virgin into the volcano to prevent it from erupting".  _"Aaaaargh!_"  Silence.
 "See, it's working."

 #### Correct Level Of Abstraction